 TikTok had given a glimpse into its insights when it demonstrated how short-form videos are revolutionizing how brands are now leveraging digital advertising.
 With its Hashtag Challenge, it has helped brands collect insights about the conversations that go on about the app in the digital community, how it could generate quality content and figure out the ways that would lead to high engagement rates.

 There are other campaigns like Brand Takeover and In-feed Native Video that aim to boost the effectiveness of the ads and cater to the requirements of the online advertisers.

 The Out of Home campaign is also a great example that can be highlighted over here.
 This campaign really helped TikTok transcend the communication mediums.
 Despite being majorly an online platform, TikTok made a huge impact on the real-world scene with its OHH campaign.
 While they kept with their paid and social campaigns, one could not possibly miss the TikTok footprints over at the Piccadilly Street and Oxford Circus.
 And then you had their New Year and Christmas campaigns which were designed keeping the millennial audiences in mind.
 This blend of big scale marketing combined with small-scale segmentation saw terrific results.

 But is TikTok only about random people making videos?
 Or does it have a business benefit too?

 This is one of the prominent questions that has surfaced ever since TikTok gained popularity.
 Over 300 million people are regularly using TikTok and the number is only going up.
 The daily sessions as reported by Apptopia is obviously moving north, as you can see in the graph below.
 So, is TikTok meant to be like this forever?
-The answer is NO. With TikTok silently testing lead capturing ads and brands starting to use this platform to launch sponsored posts, TikTok is going to evolve for online businesses, and how.
+The answer is NO. With TikTok launching lead capturing ads full-fledged, and brands starting to use this platform to launch sponsored posts, TikTok is going to evolve for online businesses, and how.